ziye2chen/LLMs-for-Mathematical-Analysis/README.md

 Each problem includes a detailed statement and metadata.
 Data files are available in the [**DEMI-MathAnalysis**](https://people.eecs.berkeley.edu/~hendrycks/MATH.tar).

 ## Framework and Model

-The DEMI-MathAnalysis framework is built to guide LLMs through a structured approach to solving proof-based mathematical problems.
+A special framework is built to guide LLMs through a structured approach to solving proof-based mathematical problems.
 It consists of the following key steps:

 1. **Problem Identification**:
    The LLM classifies each problem into a specific category (e.g., Sequences and Limits, Infinite Series, Convex Functions).
 This step ensures that the reasoning strategies and retrieved knowledge are tailored to the nature of the problem.